zhaoxuyang13/hedb/README.md

 git clone (this repo)

 # install dependencies for drawing graph
-sudo apt install python3 python3-pip
-pip3 install tqdm seaborn numpy pandas openpyxl matplotlib
+sudo apt install python3 python3-pip texlive-font-utils texlive-extra-utils pip3 install tqdm seaborn numpy pandas openpyxl matplotlib

 # if you want this experiment to be faster (e.g. from 4h to 1h),